thacherT1D/fishToZsh/README.md

 `chsh -s /usr/local/bin/fish`
 will set fish as your default shell again.

+If you decide you want to go back to zsh again the change can be just as easy (now that you've set it up) `chsh -s $(which zsh)`

 **References for this document**

 A great article explaining Oh-My-ZSH and Z: